bar-alex/CodeNation-MasterCourse-TodoList/README.md

+# CodeNation-MasterCourse-TodoList

+A ToDo List web app build with React for the master course week 5

+The project is live at [ ]( )

+Here's some of the stuff I got working in this project:

+* Using components, hooks, modules, event listener and event dispatcher

+---

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).